 2. SCOM covers the entire ecosystem (but that’s the challenge)

 SCOM is a powerful tool designed to manage many components of a business enterprise.
 It works because it’s comprehensive — it’s designed to monitor everything.

 This sets up a largely reactive environment, putting IT in a perpetual firefighting mode with no opportunities to prevent flare-ups.

 One of AIMS core differences to SCOM is its ability to automatically setup dynamic thresholds for every single performance parameter, thus avoiding the noise generated from manual static thresholds monitoring .
-There will be fewer and more relevant alerts, including AIMS unique ability to send out early warnings about potential threats to BizTalk performance.
+There will be fewer and more relevant alerts, including AIMS’ unique ability to send out early warnings about potential threats to BizTalk performance.

+SCOM is fully supported by Microsoft when used as an on-premise solution.
 SCOM, however, is not recommended for virtual environments, except Windows Azure.
 In fact, SCOM is only recommended for use in a virtualized environment when it’s running on Azure or when it’s on-premises and monitoring an Azure machine.

 SCOM is a comprehensive monitoring tool, but it is not specifically developed for BizTalk and, as such, is not a best-of-breed solution for monitoring the complex BizTalk systems integration platform.
 Intelligent monitoring software offers a better solution, helping to ensure your BizTalk environment performs optimally and remains a viable platform for your business processes.